Plant producers are exposed to significant and continual pest and disease threats

 New Zealand has experienced an increasing number of pest incursions over the last 50 years as international trade and travel have grown.
 Climate change is also increasing pest and disease risk.

-Cinnamon fungus (Phytophthora cinnamomi), the plant parasite Pythium and the Fusarium fungus are ubiquitous; kauri dieback and myrtle rust continue to spread; and the red tomato spider mite, fall armyworm and invasive ants are of growing concern.
+Cinnamon fungus (Phytophthora cinnamomi), the plant parasite Pythium and the Fusarium fungus are ubiquitous; myrtle rust and the pathogen that causes kauri dieback continue to spread; and the red tomato spider mite, fall armyworm and invasive ants are of growing concern.

 New Zealand plant producers manage these and other pests, daily.